-• Revenues or royalties from the prospective operation of an activity beyond the period of performance;

-• Federal funding or property (e.g., Federal grants, equipment owned by the Federal Government); or

-• Expenditures that were reimbursed under a separate Federal program.
+- Revenues or royalties from the prospective operation of an activity beyond the period of performance; - Proceeds from the prospective sale of an asset of an activity; - Federal funding or property (e.g., Federal grants, equipment owned by the Federal Government); or - Expenditures that were reimbursed under a separate Federal program.

-In addition, Project Teams may not use independent research and development (IR&D) funds to meet their cost share obligations under cooperative agreements.
-However, Project Teams may use IR&D funds to meet their cost share obligations under Technology investment Agreements.
+In addition, Project Teams may not use independent research and development (IR&D) funds37 to meet their cost share obligations under cooperative agreements.